The First Non-enslaver US President | Breaking the Culture of Silence | Co-Parenting Awards

 – "The Beating” and "Not Archiving My Goals.”

 Your donation via the Port Of Harlem Gambian Education Partnership will help provide support for this young lady who has the courage to break the culture of silence and regain her life as she reaches one of her life goals: to finish high school.
 Our goal is to raise $870, which will provide the financial support she needs for one full year.
+(We no longer need donations for this cause, but accepting donations for others.)

 The First Annual Co-Parenting Discussion and Awards